matteoferla/DTC-compchem-practical/README.md

 These notebooks run in Colab.
 They are intended to be run in order during the lab session.

+If you have Jupyter installed, you can run them locally.

 A GitHub ipynb can be run in Colab by appending to https://colab.research.google.com/github the following path `<USERNAME>/<REPO>/blob/<BRANCH>/<PATH>.ipynb`.